Waikalua Loko I'a

 From the old stone walls of the Waikalua Loko fishpond to the verdant walls of the magnificent pali, the Kāne’ohe ahupua’a holds clues to a rich cultural and natural heritage.
 As educators in this awe-inspiring place, we have opportunities to help students discover and embrace that heritage and carry forward the practices that will help us to live more in harmony with the land and sea today.

-We build on iwi of our kupuna, who have laid the foundation to our present future embracing 21st century knowledge.
+Our Waikalua Loko I’a is place where one can kilo, a`o, malama, and maha.
+This community classroom, is built on iwi of our kupuna, who have laid the foundation to our present future embracing 21st century knowledge.

 Mahalo e na Kupuna!